RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 Once you have these parts you can assemble your backup server and move on to installing OMV.
 Below is picture of mine (please don’t judge). \
 \
 ![My Server](/assets/images/posts/omvnas.jpeg){:style="display: block; margin: 0 auto; width: 75%;"}
-<figcaption>A photo of my mutilated optiplex 390 with a wooden apparatus for storing 12 drives</figcaption>
+<figcaption>A photo of my mutilated Optiplex 390 with a wooden apparatus for storing 12 drives</figcaption>
 <br>

 ## Software (OMV)
-While any linux distro is fine, this guide will use OpenMediaVault, since it comes with the tools necessary and runs on any device. \
+While any Linux distro is fine, this guide will use OpenMediaVault, since it comes with the tools necessary and runs on any device. \
 Below are guides for installing OpenMediaVault on a variety of devices:
 	⁃	[All x86 and some ARM devices](https://docs.openmediavault.org/en/latest/installation/via_iso.html){:target="_blank"} (you will need a USB drive)
 	⁃	[Raspberry Pi](https://wiki.omv-extras.org/doku.php?id=omv7:raspberry_pi_install){:target="_blank"}
-	⁃	[CM3588](https://wiki.friendlyelec.com/wiki/index.php/CM3588#Install_OS){:target="_blank"} (Use either the OMV image provided by friendlyelec or install Debian and follow the install on Debian instructions.)
+	⁃	[CM3588](https://wiki.friendlyelec.com/wiki/index.php/CM3588#Install_OS){:target="_blank"} (Use either the OMV image provided by FriendlyElec or install Debian and follow the install on Debian instructions.)
 	⁃	[Installation for SBC chips](https://wiki.omv-extras.org/doku.php?id=omv7:armbian_bookworm_install){:target="_blank"} (Use this method for ARM SBC chips other than the raspberry pi.
 Once you have installed OMV, you can quickly setup the server to back up your Synology NAS.
 <br><br>